SAFAL-TIWARI/LearnFlow/CHATBOT_INSTRUCTIONS.md

 ## Overview

 The LearnFlow Chatbot is a floating widget that appears in the bottom-right corner of the website.
-It allows students to ask questions and get AI-powered responses using OpenAI's GPT models.
+It allows students to ask questions and get AI-powered responses using Google's Gemini API.

 ## Quick Start